MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 Now let's create a logout button to log the user out of the website.

-- On the protected page, find the button on the left side of the page under the designs tab and drag it on the **Protected Page**
+- On the protected page, find the button on the left side of the page under the designs tab and drag it on the **Protected Page.**
 - Make sure you uncheck `This element is visible on page load.` We want to show this button only if the user logs in.
 Continuing to the workflow above,
 - Add another action by clicking on the **Action** > **Element Actions** > **Show.** just like the previous one.